Chuka Nestor Emezue //

 In a previous Synapsis post, I introduced the notion of the Therapeutic Alliance (TA) – an active ingredient of psychopathology and psychotherapy.
 I discussed the antecedence of therapeutic relationships formed between victim service providers (VSPs) and male victims of sexual assault (e.g. rape, molestation, sodomy, etc.).
 My interest?
 Their therapeutic and extra-therapeutic rehabilitation and healing, and how this process (a continuum of healing, more or less) is impacted by social stigma.
 Male victims infrequently seek care, making further scholarship in this domain problematical, but welcoming.

-The Therapeutic Alliance (TA), in my opinion, lubricates what is typically a fraught relationship between therapist and client, clinician and patient, and advocate and survivor.
-In the absence of a well-oiled TA, the therapeutic process is mechanical at best; like a blind date and that first god awful moment of rehearsed small talk.
+The Therapeutic Alliance (TA), in my opinion, facilitates what is typically a fraught relationship between therapist and client, clinician and patient, advocate and survivor.
+In the absence of a well-oiled TA, the therapeutic process is mechanical at best; like a blind date.

 A reliable therapeutic tool in the realm of psychotherapy, the concept of the TA was popularized in the US by Dr. Elizabeth Zetzel after WWII (a one-time associate clinical professor of psychiatry at the Harvard Medical School and VP of the International Psychoanalytical Association) .